 6.14 Dangling Reference to Heap [XYK]

-he vulnerability as described in ISO/IEC 24772-1 subclause 6.14 SPARK, because ownership .
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.14 does not apply to SPARK, because SPARK requires mandatory static verification of ownership of access values.
 In particular:

 SPARK’s ownership model for access values, and transfer of that ownership on assignments, mean that dangling access values cannot exist.

 Allocated memory must be deallocated before its owner goes out of scope.
-Failure to do so will be reported as a memory leak.
+Failure to do so will be reported by the static analysis tool as a memory leak.

 6.15 Arithmetic Wrap-around Error [FIF]

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.15 does not apply to SPARK, because:

+Modular integer types exhibit modular arithmetic, which is well-defined in all circumstances, and can never generate an unexpected value, a negative value, or an exception.

+Arithmetic for signed integer types never exhibits wrap-around, and is subject to mandatory static verification of type safety in SPARK.

 6.16 Using Shift Operations for Multiplication and Division [PIK]

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.16 does not apply to SPARK, because:

-h to SPARKhift operations are limited to the modular types declared in the package Interfaces.
+Shift operations are limited to the modular types declared in the predefined package Interfaces.

+Modular types do not permit negative values.

 6.17 Choice of Clear Names [NAI]

 6.17.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.17 applies to SPARK.

 There are two possible issues: the use of the identical name for different purposes (overloading) and the use of similar names for different purposes.

 This vulnerability does not address overloading, which is covered in 6.20 Identifier Name Reuse [YOW].

 The risk of confusion by the use of similar names might occur through:

 Mixed casing.
-This is not an issue since SPARK treats upper-case and lowercase letters in names as identical.
+This is not an issue since SPARK treats upper-case and lower-case letters in names as identical.
 Confusion for the programmer may arise through an attempt to use Item and ITEM as distinct identifiers with different meanings, but the language system and strong type checking will verify appropriate and correct usage.

 Underscores and periods.
 SPARK permits single underscores in identifiers and they are significant.
-Thus BigDog and Big_Dog are different identifiers and the language system and strong type checking will ensure appropriate and correct usage.
+Thus, BigDog and Big_Dog are different identifiers and the language system and strong type checking will ensure appropriate and correct usage.
 Multiple underscores (which might be confused with a single underscore) leading underscores and trailing underscores are forbidden.

 Periods in SPARK denote substructures and hence are meaningful.